openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/lvm-installation.md

 ## Prerequisites

-Before installing the LVM driver, make sure your Kubernetes Cluster must meet the following prerequisites:
+Before installing the LVM driver, make sure your Kubernetes Cluster must meet the below prerequisite:

-1. All the nodes must have lvm2 utils installed and the dm-snapshot kernel module loaded.
+- All the nodes must have lvm2 utils installed and the dm-snapshot kernel module loaded.

 ## Setup Volume Group